Energy-momentum conservation laws in Finsler/Kawaguchi Lagrangian formulation: Finsler and Kawaguchi manifold

 is called the Finsler metric or the Finsler function ~\cite{Matsumoto,Bao-Chern-Shen,Bucataru-Miron}. $D(F)$ is a sub-bundle of the tangent bundle $TM$ where the Finsler function is well-defined.
 Usually, in mathematical literatures, a slit tangent bundle $TM^{\circ}=TM\setminus\{0\}$ is taken for this sub-bundle $D(F)$.
 However, from the viewpoint of physics, we need to consider it as a more general sub-bundle of $TM$, since it is not guaranteed that we could always have the function $F$ on the whole $TM^{\circ}$.
 The last condition in (\ref{cond_hom}) is called the {\it homogeneity condition}.
 The Finsler function gives a vector a geometrically well-defined norm, due to this condition.

 In this paper, we formulate the application of Finsler geometry to a Lagrangian system and derive its equations of motion and conserved currents.
 Since the standard Lagrangians of physics are given in local coordinates, we will also give the definition of a Finsler manifold $(M,F)$ in local coordinates.
 Let $M$ be an $(n+1)$-dimensional differentiable manifold and $U$ be a subset of $M$.
 The Finsler metric is written as a function of the coordinates $x^\mu$ and the 1-forms $dx^\mu$ with $(\mu=0,1,\ldots,n)$, on $U$.
-The latter $dx^\mu$ could be also regarded as coordinate functions on $TM$, but we opt to consider them as some variables on $M$.
+The latter $dx^\mu$ could be also regarded as adapted coordinates on $TM$.
+Throughout this paper, we have introduced definitions such as to make these two interpretations completely interchangable.
+In this way, several concepts such as prolongation which usually requires lengthy descriptions becomes quite simple.
 The homogeneity condition is expressed by,

 The Finsler metric gives a tangent vector $\bm{v} \in D(F)_p \subset T_pM$ its norm by,